 Our gatherings are simple.
 They aren't a worship service like you might expect.
 You won’t find an auditorium full of chairs, but rather a smaller room full of tables.
 We sing a few songs together.
 We like to hear one another's voices.
 The teaching is more interactive than a usual sermon and gives time for people to process and discuss questions together.

 We love having children around the table at our gatherings.
-Yet, we also know how hard it can be for mom and dad's to focus while trying to keep their children occupied.
-In addition to table activities for the children, we also have a time within our gatherings to dismiss children with a pair of adults for a video Bible story and corresponding activities.
+Yet, we also know how hard it can be for mom and dad to focus while trying to keep their children occupied.
+In addition to table activities for the children, we also have a time within our 10:30 AM Gathering when children are dismissed with a pair of adults for a Bible lesson and corresponding activities.

 We want people to walk away from each gathering having naturally talked with a variety of people rather than observing them from a distance.
 So whether you are an introvert or extrovert, you have a place around the table.